MostOriginalIGN/MostOriginalIGN/README.md

 **Summary**

 - 7 years of experience with most industry languages as of 2023.
-- Co-founder of SafeWalk, a navigational service for pedestrians to ensure safety and avoid crime, along with Wes Griffin and Parker Mccoog during the Google X summer program at Stanford University.
+- Co-founder of SafeWalk, a navigational service for pedestrians to ensure safety and avoid crime, along with Wes Griffin and Parker Mccoog during the prestigious Google X summer program at Stanford University.

 **Programming Languages**
 - ⭐️ Python